 Founding Chief Scientific Officer, Harbour BioMed

 Frank Grosveld, Ph.D., has served on our scientific advisory board since December 2016.
 Dr. Grosveld is Co-founder and CSO of Harbour Antibodies and the inventor of Harbour Mice®, Professor and former Head of Department of Cell Biology and Department of Clinical Genetics at Erasmus University Medical Center, Rotterdam, a fellow of Royal Society and a member of Royal Netherlands Academy of Arts and Sciences.
 Dr. Grosveld’s research on the control of globin gene expression has been selected as one of the top ten achievements of Medical Research Council (UK) (MRC) in the 20th century by Higher Education and Research Opportunities in the U.K. Dr. Grosveld was awarded the Louis-Jeantet Prize for Medicine in 1991, the Spinozapremie (Spinoza Prize) in 1995.

-Entrepreneur in Residence, Venture Partner at Third Rock Ventures, Independent non-Executive Director of HBM
+Entrepreneur in Residence, Venture Partner at Third Rock Ventures, Independent Non-Executive Director of Harbour BioMed

 Robert Kamen, Ph.D., has served on our scientific advisory board since 2016.
 Dr. Kamen is a Venture Partner at Third Rock Ventures.
 In 2005, he co-founded BioAssets Development Corporation and served as its Chairman.
 He currently serves as an independent non-executive Director of the Company and a director of Jounce Therapeutics (NASDAQ:JNCE).
 He was previously a director of Neon Therapeutics and Harbour Antibodies.
 Earlier in his career, he was senior vice president of scientific affairs at the pioneering biotechnology firm named Genetics Institute, Inc..
 Dr. Kamen received his bachelor ’s degree in biophysics from Amherst College, a Ph.D. in biochemistry and molecular biology from Harvard University Graduate School of Arts and Sciences.
 During his academic scientific career, he worked at the Imperial Cancer Research Fund.